jchook/wordseg/README.rst

   unique unigrams.

 - Include common bigrams or even trigrams to help segmentation be context-aware.

-- Explore using `Recurrent Neural Networks`_ to make word segmentation probabilities more context-aware.

 - Beef-up the very minimal Viterbi implementation